xtdb/xtdb/c2-in-classic.md

 #### Pull

-Would need to be partly rewritten unless I'm mistaken, but its not fundamentally hard, especially not now when the Pull engine is based on the index store, it would be executed as recursive of scan calls.
+Would need to be partly rewritten unless I'm mistaken, but isn't fundamentally hard, especially not now when the Pull engine is based on the index store, it would be executed as recursive scan calls.

 #### Clojure predicates